scalawithcats/scala-with-cats/src/pages/type-classes/implicits.md

 Json.toJson(Option("A string"))(using optionWriter(using stringWriter))
 ```

-In this way, implicit resolution becomes
+In this way, given instance resolution becomes
 a search through the space of possible combinations
-of implicit definitions, to find
+of given definitions, to find
 a combination that creates a type class instance
 of the correct overall type.